FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 1.rst

 .. image:: ../img/Advanced-Workshop/Module010.png

 .. image:: ../img/Advanced-Workshop/Module011.png

-**Important note:  If the image above does not look like the window on your screen, you may be accessing the “Lesson 1.gpkg” in the Self-Help training packages.
-Delete the file in QGIS Lesson 1 Folder and return to Step 3.**
+.. note::  If the image above does not look like the window on your screen, you may be accessing the
+           “Lesson 1.gpkg” in the Self-Help training packages.
+Delete the file in QGIS Lesson 1 Folder and return to Step 3.

 C:\\Users\\Public\\Documents\\FLO-2D PRO Documentation\\Example Projects\\QGIS Tutorials\QGIS Lesson 1\\Lesson 1.gpkg